YukunJ/Gender-Prediction/README.md

-# Gender_Prediction_Fall2020_project
+# Gender Prediction Fall2020

-This is a machine-learning done in course <DS-GA-Introduction to Machine Learning> Fall2020.
+This is a machine-learning done in course <DS-GA-Introduction to Machine Learning> Fall2020 at NYU Center for Data Science, when I was a junior undergrad.

 Team memebr: Yukun, Jiang & Yuhao, Ding & Junming, Cui